viQcinese/Bin2Dec/README.md

 # Bin2Dec

-This application was built as a simple coding challenge proposed in [this repository](https://github.com/florinpop17/app-ideas/blob/master/Projects/1-Beginner/Bin2Dec-App.md)
+This application was built in response to a simple coding challenge proposed in [this repository](https://github.com/florinpop17/app-ideas/blob/master/Projects/1-Beginner/Bin2Dec-App.md)

 The challenge requires that the developer implementing it follow these
 constraints: